sf-wdi-26/modules/w04/d04/m1-active-record-models/readme.md

 *"Migrations are a convenient way to alter your database schema over time in a consistent and easy way.
 They use a Ruby DSL [Domain Specific Language] so that you don't have to write SQL by hand, allowing your schema and changes to be database independent.
 You can think of each migration as being a new 'version' of the database."*

 Migrations are instructions for an iteration to your database's architecture.
 Each one's name is generated for you and timestamped, so it knows how to walk through them over time to repeat the same instructions on any new computer that needs to migrate to the same database state.
-An proper understanding of this is crucial, especially when on a team of developers, because it keeps your local databases in sync when changes are made on one computer.
+A proper understanding of this is crucial, especially when on a team of developers, because it keeps your local databases in sync when changes are made on one computer.
 When the rest of the team `pull`s the new migration files migration the full set of them are a perfect record of all changes that have been made over time.

 So let's build a new version of our database that has an artists table: